Skip to content

 • Skills: Nursing assistants are on their feet constantly and are frequently helping to move patients, so physical stamina is required.
 They must also be good communicators, be compassionate caregivers for the sick and elderly, and have comprehensive clinical knowledge of the procedures and tasks required by the job.

-• Education Requirement: Typically, nursing assistants must complete a state-sanctioned training program, usually offered by high schools, technical schools, community colleges, and hospitals.
+• Education Requirement: Typically, nursing assistants must complete a state-specific licensing program, usually offered by high schools, technical schools, community colleges, and hospitals.

 9. Surgeon